Frequently Asked Questions

 A. If you are simply upgrading you firearm safe (to a better/bigger safe), in the same physical location, than you do not have to tell Police Licensing.
 If Police Licensing have any concerns regarding the size of your safe (for example if you applied for a large quantity of firearms) then Police Licensing will contact you.
 Please note, that if you intend on storing your firearm/s in a different physical location (I.E. Moving storage from the house to the farm shed, or another address completely), then you MUST tell Police Licensing within 21 days.

 A. We recommend storing primers in your ammunition safe, away from direct sunlight or moisture (must be separate from the firearms and/or powder).

-A. Storage of powder is now covered under Mines and Petroleum Regulations.
+A. To our knowledge, an individual licence holder can hold up to 15kg.
+Storage of powder is now covered under Mines and Petroleum Regulations.
 Limits to quantities apply. – “Must be stored in non-ferrous receptacle clearly marked ‘Explosives’, which is kept closed and locked, and protects the explosives from weather, contamination, sources of ignition and access by unauthorized individuals” –